CTO Security Responsibilities: You're the CISO Until You Hire One

 A fractional CISO can take the security function off your plate while you figure out the permanent role.

-See how a fractional CISO bridges the gap →
+See how a fractional CISO bridges the gap →What Happens When You Hold On Too Long

 The Takeaway